 In daylight, the evacuation felt like an eerie exercise.

-On Hembree Lane near Foothill Regional Park, Mike Buegeleison and his family had rushed home from a classic car event six hours away to pack their belongings and get out again.
+On Hembree Lane near Foothill Regional Park, Mike Buegeleisen and his family had rushed home from a classic car event six hours away to pack their belongings and get out again.

-A friend who lost his home in the 2017 fires already had come to their home take to safety one of Buegeleisen’s 1930s model Fords.
+A friend who lost his home in the 2017 fires already had come to their home to take to safety one of their 1930s model Fords.

 He and his fellow travelers eyed the thick smoke to the east and the nearby vines abutting the neighborhood.